sagilimanoj/Zomato-Static/README.md

 # creating my own zomato clone page  etcc...
-This a My first HTML+CSS project which looks similar to zomato in looks but i still did not implement interactivity.
+This a My first HTML+CSS project which looks similar to zomato in looks but i still did not implement interactivity(JS).
 But it is responsive.